The Ranking Problem

 The Principle

-I didn't think of the boost map as tuning; it was a statement about what matters. title: 5 says "what I named it matters more than where I mentioned it."
-That paid off when I added tag discovery pages.
-Because tags already carried 3.5x weight, search was surfacing the right results before I even built the routes.
-The ranking policy came first; the feature just followed it.
+I never thought of the boost map as tuning; it was a statement about what matters. title: 5 says "what I named it matters more than where I happened to mention it," and that paid off when I added tag discovery pages.
+Because tags already carried 3.5x weight, search was surfacing the right results before I'd even built the routes.
+The ranking policy came first and the feature just fell out of it.